 Each resident's health care needs appeared to be met by the care provided in the centre.
 Health plans were in place for residents identified to require same.
 Each of the residents had their own GP who they visited as required.
 A healthy diet and lifestyle was being promoted for the residents.
-There was an exercise bike in the centre for residents use and residents were supported and encouraged to lead an active lifestyle.
+Residents were supported and encouraged to lead an active lifestyle.
 An emergency transfer sheet was in place with pertinent information on residents should a resident require unexpected transfer to hospital.